aaron-might/Day-Planner-Project/README.md

 WHEN I refresh the page
 THEN the saved events persist
 ```
 The following animation demonstrates the application functionality:

 ![day planner demo](./Assets/05-third-party-apis-homework-demo.gif)

-## Review
+### Review

 You are required to submit the following for review:

 * The URL of the deployed application.

 * The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project
+Give the repository a unique name and include a README describing the project.

 ## Deployment